The Head Office Advisory Team advises 60% of ASX 20 companies on corporate governance issues and over 30% of ASX 100 companies.

 Stefanie has advised on the demerger of Coles Group by Wesfarmers (2018), and some of Australia’s largest the IPOs including Netwealth Group (2017) (Awarded Best IPO of 2017 by FinanceAsia), Reliance Worldwide Corporation (2016) (Australia’s largest IPO in 2016), Inghams (2016), Autosports Group (2016), Aventus REIT (2015), Murray Goulburn (2015), Pepper Group (2015), Integral Diagnostics (2015), Adairs (2015), Lovisa (2014), Healthscope (2014) (Australia’s largest IPO in 2014 and since 2010), Aconex (2014), Japara Healthcare (2014), Regis Healthcare (2014), SG Fleet (2014), Speedcast (2014), Pact Group (2013)(Australia’s largest IPO in 2013), McAleese Group (2013), Telstra 2 and Telstra 3 (among the biggest Australian and largest worldwide offerings to date), Pacific Brands (2004), Just Group (2004), Promina Group (2003) (largest global IPO of 2003), and JB HiFi (2003).

-Stefanie has co-authored a chapter in Chambers’ Corporate Governance 2019 Guide on governance in Australia and a chapter in Chambers’ Shareholder Rights 2019 Guide.
+Stefanie has co-authored a chapter in Chambers’ Corporate Governance 2019 and 2020 Guide on governance in Australia and a chapter in Chambers’ Shareholder Rights 2019 and 2020 Guide.

 Stefanie holds a Bachelor of Laws (Honours) and Bachelor of Arts degrees from University of Melbourne.
 Stefanie also holds a Masters of Law from the University of Melbourne.